tls-stuff/rfc8447bis/draft-salowey-rfc8447bis.md

-The instructions in this document add a Recommended column to many of the TLS registries to indicate parameters that are generally recommended for implementations to support.
+The instructions in this document add a Recommended column to many of the TLS registries to indicate parameters that are generally recommended for implementations to support, parameters that are not recommended for specific reasons and paramters that have not been evauated.

+ Parameters that are recommended are marked with a 'Y' Parameters that are unevaluated are marked with a 'U' Parameters that are not recommended are maked with a 'N' and include a reference to the document and section which describes the limitation of the parameter

 Adding a Recommended parameter to a registry or updating a parameter to Recommended status requires standards action.
 Not all parameters defined in standards track documents need to be marked as Recommended.
+Changing the recommended status of a standards track document requires standards action.

+If an item is not marked as Not Recommended it does not necessarily mean that it is flawed in all cases, but that has limited applicability, or is intended only for specific use cases indicated in the referenced text.

-If an item is not marked as Recommended it does not necessarily mean that it is flawed, rather, it indicates that either the item has not been through the IETF consensus process, has limited applicability, or is intended only for specific use cases.
+If an item is marked as Unevaluated it indicates that either the item has not been through the IETF consensus process and it may have limited applicability, or is intended only for specific use cases.

 # Session Ticket TLS Extension